suinplayground/kubernetes-playground/README.md

 ## Helm

 1. [Host Chart on Private GitHub Repository](helm/01-host-chart-on-private-github-repository/README.md) - Learn how to host and manage private Helm charts using a GitHub repository.
+2. [Host Chart on GitHub Container Registry](helm/02-host-chart-on-ghcr/README.md) - Learn how to host and manage Helm charts using GitHub Container Registry (GHCR).

 ## external-dns